textpattern/textpattern.github.io/administration/comments-panel.md

 Text entered in the textarea will be treated as a complete phrase (see the [Articles panel](https://docs.textpattern.io/administration/articles-panel) documentation for full details on this).

-After entering your search criteria you start searching by clicking the search button.
+After entering your search criteria you start searching by selecting the search button.
 As a result you will be given a new list of comments which meet the criteria.

 As a default the search will find matches for all criteria.
 But you can do more refined searches by selecting another area to search in via the drop-down-list toggle button.